MrBrezina/mrbrezina.com/README.md

 - *Rethinking type experience.* At: Smashing conference, Freiburg im Breisgau, 2013.
 - *Challenges in Indian type design.* At: Association of British Scholars, Vadodara, 2012.
 - *Challenges in multilingual type design.* At: Typography day, Mumbai, 2012.
 Also at: NID, Ahmedabad, 2012.
-- *Písmo je na webu to nejdůležitější [Type is the most important thing on the Web]* (In Czech.)
+- *Písmo je na webu to nejdůležitější.* (In Czech.)
 At: WebExpo, Prague, 2011.
 - *Specifying type consistency.* At: TypoTopo talks, Bratislava, 2011.
 Also at: Central Saint Martins, The University of the Arts London, London, 2012.
 - *Thinking in typeface design.* At: [ICTVC 3](http://www.ictvc.org/ictvc2010/), Cyprus, 2010.
 - *General issues in multi-script typography.* At: ATypI conference, Saint Petersburg, 2008.
 Also at: 4th International ConTeXt Meeting, 2010.